xiix0/scam/README.md

-You will have good luck and overcome many hardships.
+You will be imprisoned for contributing your time and skill to a bank robbery.